 • keeping a conversation going over time

-• making the experience more vivid with extra features (often behind a paywall/tokens)
+• making the experience more vivid with extra features (usually behind a paywall/tokens)

-It’s also worth noting that Candy.ai describes the service as web-based and PWA-focused instead of a classic app, which in practice means you can use it on mobile without installing anything from an app store.
+It’s also worth noting that Candy.ai describes the solution as web-based and PWA-focused rather than a classic app, which in practice means: you can use it on mobile without installing anything from an app store.

 Candy AI “app” on iPhone and Android: how it works